Bases: BaseService

 Returns:

-The image ID, or None if container doesn't exist.
+The image ID string, or None if not found.

 Raises: